 Though the variety of things to do in Connecticut may be overwhelming, it’s easy to travel throughout the state; most destinations are a short drive away from one another.
 Tucked in between the Northeast’s largest cities, Connecticut is your ticket to getting away from it all.

-Designed by Connecticut’s William Hooker Gillette, Gillette Castle beckons architecture and history buffs alike.
+Designed by Connecticut’s William Hooker Gillette, Gillette Castle in East Haddam, CT, beckons architecture and history buffs alike.
 Covering nearly 200 hilltop acres overlooking the Connecticut River, the castle was the actor and playwright’s passion project, doubling as a residence and medieval mansion.

-Built in the early 20th century, the castle now belongs to the state and is open seasonally to the public.
+Built in the early 20th century, the castle is now Gillette Castle State Park and is open seasonally to the public.
 Intricate woodwork and interior curiosities ignite the imagination while walls made of local stone remind you of the castle’s roots.

 When done with your tour, venture outside and stroll the walking paths, take a breather by Gillette’s goldfish pond, and admire the property’s three mile narrow gauge railroad.
 The castle opens for the season in late may, and often holds a wintertime Holiday Program as well.

-Jutting out into the sound just south of New Haven, Lighthouse Point Park is known for its stoic mid- 19th century lighthouse and coastal tranquility.
+Jutting out into the sound just south of New Haven, Lighthouse Point Park is known for its stoic mid-19th century lighthouse, coastal tranquility, and outdoor adventure opportunities.
 The park’s other claim to fame is its antique carousel which features over seventy charming figures.

 The Lighthouse Park Carousel is one of a kind, as there are under 100 remaining in use.
 It can even be rented out for private events, adding a dash of whimsy to your special day.

 Perfect for kids and adults alike, the park also offers a swimming beach, birdwatching opportunities and spectacular sunsets to go along with your ride.
-Best of all, this waterfront adventure is only a fifteen minute drive from the heart of New Haven.
+Best of all, this waterfront adventure is only a 15-minute drive from the heart of New Haven.

 Located just south of Norwich, Connecticut, Mohegan Sun is the resort and casino combo you’ve been waiting for.
 Elegant rooms and premium suites are perfect for a romantic getaway or some solo time off, any time of year.
 When you’re not trying your luck at the Sun’s table games, slots or poker tournaments, take advantage of the hotel’s state of the art amenities, all conveniently located under one roof.